 Solution: Bring Your Own!

 One solution to the Styrofoam/vinyl/plastic problem is to send kids to school with their own reusable plastic-free lunch containers and utensils.
 Not only do you control the amount of plastic but also the food itself.
-In the past three years since starting Fake Plastic Fish, I have discovered a whole host of plastic-free lunch options.
+In the years since starting this site, I have discovered a whole host of plastic-free lunch options.
 Here are some of my favorites:

 - Used metal lunch boxes from thrift stores, Freecycle, or Craigslist.
 Before buying anything new, check around and see if what you need already exists in your neighborhood.